+Since ustekinumab reduces inflammation by acting on your immune system, there is the concern ustekinumab might affect the immune system in an infant who was exposed during pregnancy.
 Most vaccines given in the first 6 months of life are noninfectious and can be given to a baby even if ustekinumab is present in his/her blood.
 Noninfectious vaccines are not live vaccines, meaning a person cannot get the infection from the vaccine.

 Always be sure to let your pediatrician know of any medications or exposures during pregnancy and/or breastfeeding.
 Your pediatrician can discuss the risks and benefits of live vaccines with you.

 Ustekinumab has not been studied during breastfeeding.
 Because ustekinumab is a very large protein, it is likely that very little medication would pass into breast milk.
 Also ustekinumab is not well absorbed by the gut, so any of the medication that gets into breastmilk would be unlikely to enter the baby’s system.
 Premature babies (born before 37 weeks of pregnancy) have digestive systems that are not fully developed and may be able to absorb more of the medication through breast milk.
 Be sure to talk to your health care provider about all your breastfeeding questions.